sanchit2843/PoseAugmentedTransRac/README.md

 ## Introduction
-In this work we extend the original TransRac model by adding a human pose based stream for action recognition.
-This additional stream builds on top of PoseC3D, which is an architecture for action recognition and takes input a heatmap of human poses.
-Additionally we utilize MoviNet backbone to reduce computation.
-We further add additional branch to classify the action.
-This action classification helps in tuning the sampling rate and helps in solving issue of predicting actions in untrimmed videos.
-This work was done as a final class project for CMSC733 at University of Maryland and the report is available here.
+This repository extends the original TransRac model by introducing a human pose-based stream for action recognition.
+The additional stream leverages the PoseC3D architecture, designed for action recognition using heatmaps of human poses as input.
+To enhance computational efficiency, the MoviNet backbone is incorporated.
+An extra branch is also introduced for action classification, aiding in dynamically adjusting the sampling rate and addressing issues related to sampling rate in untrimmed videos or live stream.
+This project was undertaken as the final assignment for CMSC733 at the University of Maryland.
+The complete report can be accessed here.

 ## RepCount Dataset
 The Homepage of [RepCount Dataset](https://svip-lab.github.io/dataset/RepCount_dataset.html) is available now.